MarSaKi/NvEM/README.md

 in.
 However, an instruction may mention landmarks out of the single view as references, which might lead to failures of textual-visual matching of existing methods.
-In this work, we propose a multi-module Neighbor-View Enhanced Model (NvEM) to adaptively incorporate visual contexts from neighbor views for better textualvisual matching.
+In this work, we propose a multi-module Neighbor-View Enhanced Model (NvEM) to adaptively incorporate visual contexts from neighbor views for better textual-visual matching.

 ## Prerequisites